-- \$13.4 million loss on divestment of the Multix business, including \$11.9 million non-cash write-down of brand and allocated goodwill; and \$1.5 million of related transaction and other costs. - \$0.6 million in restructuring costs associated with Multix divestment.
+- \$13.4 million loss on divestment of the Multix brand and inventory assets, including \$11.9 million non-cash write-down of brand and allocated goodwill; and \$1.5 million of related transaction and other costs. - \$0.6 million in restructuring costs associated with the Multix divestment.